nearform/mira/docs/config/README.md

 The example above generates `John-SampleApp` as the prefix for stacks, roles, pipelines stages and so on.

+__Warning:__ Once app properties are set, any change will trigger stacks replacement!

 ## The Accounts Section

 The accounts section of the config file is an array of accounts that can be used for deploy apps, cicd and domain management.
 The accounts also represent environments.